 ADVERTISEMENT

 U

-uncle: In American society may refer to a man in four different relative positions: father’s brother, mother’s brother, father’s sister’s husband, or mother’s sister’s husband.
+uncle: In American society may refer to a man in four different relative positions: father’s brother, mother’s brother, father’s sister’s husband or mother’s sister’s husband.

 If you found this information handy, there’s lots more!
-Be sure to check out the rest of The Family Tree Problem Solver, third edition: Tried-and-True Tactics for Tracing Elusive Ancestors by Marsha Hoffman Rising.
+Be sure to check out the rest of The Family Tree Problem Solver, 3rd edition: Tried-and-True Tactics for Tracing Elusive Ancestors by Marsha Hoffman Rising.

+ADVERTISEMENT